ArjunVarshney/pdf-ops/README.md

   // Make an object of the PdfMerger class const merger = new PdfMerger();

-  // Give the paths of all the pdfs inside an array await merger.merge(['test_files/pdf1.pdf', 'test_files/pdf2.pdf', 'test_files/pdf3.pdf']);
+  // inputFile(pdf1, pdf2, pdf3) can be a instance of File or Blob or PdfDocument(pdf-lib) or it can be a Uint8Array await merger.merge([pdf1, pdf2, pdf3]);

-  // Save the resultant file on the desired location await merger.getPdfBuffer();
+  // This will give the Uint8Array of the processed Pdf const merged = await merger.getPdfBuffer();
 })();
 ```